 After orthodontic treatment is completed at Alizadeh & Schreiner Orthodontics, retainers are the finishing touch to maintain your beautiful new smile while the teeth stabilize and over a lifetime of good oral health.

 An orthodontic retainer is a custom-fit device that is removable or bonded depending on the patient’s individual needs.
 It is your insurance policy your teeth stay put in their new positions if worn as instructed.

 How long do I need to wear retainers?

 The bone structure and tissue around each individual tooth need to stabilize after braces are removed.
 When wearing removable retainers, we require patients to wear them both day and night the first few months, except during meal times and for brushing and flossing.
 Taking care of them during this time is important since they can easily be lost or broken when out of the mouth and not properly stored in their case.

 After the bone and gum tissues stabilize, your doctor will instruct you when you can wear your retainer on nights only.
 After nighttime wear for approximately a year, you can then reduce wear to a couple of nights off each week, indefinitely.

 We do not recommend you ever stop wearing retainers.
 Teeth move throughout life as part of the natural aging process.
 Wearing your retainer a few nights a week, indefinitely, will keep that beautiful smile over a lifetime of good oral health.

 Concerned about appearance?

 There are many different types of retainers available today.
 Those that are prescribed at Alizadeh and Schreiner Orthodontics are based on your personalized treatment plan when your appliances are removed.

-- Removable clear plastic retainers are often used immediately following removal of your braces.
-They can also be used for night time wear.
+- Removable clear plastic retainers are often used immediately following the removal of your braces.
+They can also be used for nighttime wear.